Vagr9K/Blog/content/posts/tmux-powerline-theme/index.md

     - powerline
 ---

-Many of you might have liked the appearance of powerline tmux theme, but the hassle of installing powerline and suffering possible performance degradation was not worth it.
+Many of you might have liked the appearance of [the Powerline](https://github.com/powerline/powerline) tmux theme, but the hassle of installing Powerline and suffering possible performance degradation was not worth it.

-In this article, I'm going to talk about theming Tmux to look like powerline.
+In this article, I'm going to talk about theming Tmux to look like Powerline.

-For those of you interested in the end result, [here is file](https://github.com/Vagr9K/dotfiles/blob/master/tmux/powerline.tmuxtheme).
+For those of you interested in the end result, [here is the theme file](https://github.com/Vagr9K/dotfiles/blob/master/tmux/powerline.tmuxtheme).

 Source it in your `tmux.conf`.